How to avoid paying bank penalty fees

-What types of bank penalty fees may be charged?
+What types of exception fees may be charged?

 - Credit card late payment fee.
 If you don't pay the minimum amount required by the due date on your statement, this fee may apply to your account.